 If space is available and eligibility requirements are met, participants will receive a notice of admission within 10 days of receipt of their completed application and fee deposit.

-- All Program materials and supplies
+- All Program materials

 - Completion certificate

 Deposits are required at the time of application (refundable only to applicants not accepted to the program).
 The balance of the program fee is due 30 days after receipt of invoice or 30 days before program start date, whichever is first.
 Payments can be made online.
 Applicants will be redirected to a secure online payment website after completion of the application form.

 Rotman Initiative for Women in Business participants or Rotman MBA / EMBA alumni are eligible for a discount equivalent to 10% of the Program fee.
 One discount may be applied per person.

 Please review the full version of our PROGRAM POLICIES » for cancellation information.

 If the Program is employment-related training, Rotman must receive a letter from the employer confirming that the Program constitutes such training within the meaning of Canada Revenue Agency Interpretation Bulletin IT-470R.
 Generally, the Bulletin states that where the training is taken for the benefit of the employer, there is no taxable benefit to the employee.

 If the tuition fee is paid for by the employer, it is the employer’s responsibility to determine whether or not the fees paid on behalf of the individual is a taxable benefit and should be included on his/her T4 slip.

 If an employer has not sanctioned that the Program is being taken for employment reasons, any discounts are taxable benefits to the individual participant and should be included on the individual’s tax return.

 "I have learned more practical and useful things in the last four days than in any other education program I have ever taken."